 B ecause a wedding is a sacred event, the music which can be a part of it must reflect that character.
 Prince of Peace has a beautiful culture of sacred music, and all celebrations in the parish are part of that tradition.
-The Parish Organist, Elizabeth Wilson, is the Director of Music for all weddings and must be present at all weddings (with music), even if you contract with other musicians for providing music for the Mass/Ceremony.
-After the meeting with Deacon Nestor Acosta, an initial consultation with Elizabeth Wilson must occur within two week's time, during which a meeting with her to plan the musical components of your wedding can be arranged.
+Elizabeth Wilson, the Associate Director of Music for all weddings, must be present at all weddings (with music), even if you contract with other musicians for providing music for the Mass/ Ceremony.
+After the meeting with Deacon Nestor Acosta, an initial consultation with Elizabeth Wilson must occur within two weeks' time, during which a meeting with her to plan the musical components of your wedding can be arranged.